ludwigwinkler/JaxLightning/README.md

 This makes the code very readable and succinct.
 The biggest advantage of Jax is probably its clean functional programming (I've come around to that) and its speed.
 Vmap, derivatives in all directions and automatic accelerator management (no more tensor.to(deviceXYZ)) is also part of the gift box.
+Also, the explicit random keys remove an entire library of possible problems.

 You can find a speed comparison at the deep learning course of [UvA](https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/JAX/tutorial5/Inception_ResNet_DenseNet.html).
 The take away of that PyTorch vs Jax comparison is that Jax excels at compiling forward and backward passes consisting of lots of SIMD (single instruction multiple data) instructions such as separate calls of small-ish kernel convolutions on locally independent data.